It’s good to be a seller in a sellers’ market.

 STEP 3 — Meeting with agents

-As an aside before I delve into the next step… how many agents you decide to meet with is up to you — if you get a good referral from someone you trust, and goes well when you talk to them on the phone, maybe one is all you need.
-Sometimes it makes sense to meet with 2 or 3.
+As an aside before I delve into the next step… how many agents you decide to meet with is up to you — if you get a good referral from someone you trust, and all goes well when you talk to them on the phone, maybe one is all you need.
+Sometimes it makes sense to meet with two or three.
 Beyond that is probably superfluous if you’ve done the pre-screening, but if you’ve got the time and inclination, there are plenty of agents out there who’d be happy to meet you!

 Typically you will have two meetings with each agent.
 The first will be a visit to your home, so that they can walk through it with you to collect the information they will need to put together a comparative market analysis to determine your home’s current value.
 If an agent skips this step and simply shows up and tells you your home’s market value on the fly, take it with a grain of salt.
 Unless you live in a large condo building where all the units are very similar, and the agent does a lot of sales there, it’s unlikely he can arrive at a realistic value before visiting your home.